bouvet/iac-aws-terraform-workshop/README.md

 ### Lecture 1
 In this lecture you should configure the AWS CLI, initiate terraform and deploy an S3 Bucket.

+> Keep in mind that all the participants in this workshop will use the same AWS account, so try to give your resources names that you can easily identify.

 1. Configure aws:
    1. Run `aws configure`
    2. Type in your personal IAM credentials (`Access Key ID` and `Secret Access Key`).